 Although we already see drones in our day-to-day lives from kids playing in the park, to travel photographers, and even construction workers surveying rail networks.
 It is predicted that we will see many more of our flying friends in the years to come.

 That’s not to say there won’t be potential problems.
 Drones have already sparked issues from private property litigations to entering airspace above airports and being disarmed by air traffic control.
 Multinational delivery services such as Amazon have already begun developing drone delivery systems both airborne and grounded.
-It’s a bird, it’s a plane, it’s a…drone?

 The defence industry is the biggest proponent of this robotic development, as firms and government bodies already utilise the most advanced unmanned drone aircraft on the market for combat and surveillance.
 Along with military, other applications for drone development include mass crop spraying, rescue services, and even determining the severity of damage post-natural disasters.